 Red Banana Passionfruit

-Getting started -- For the first week, i recommend keeping your plant in its pot to let it recover from being shipped.
-Keep it in a bright spot with no direct sun during this time.
+Getting started -- For the first week, keep it in a bright spot with no direct sun.

-Soil -- Like most Passiflora, this one likes moist, rich soil that drains well.
-A typical soil mix is 2 parts potting soil to 1 part perlite or coarse sand.
+Soil -- Like most Passiflora, this one likes moist, fertile soil that drains well.
+A typical soil mix is 2 parts potting soil to 1 part perlite or coarse horticultural sand.

-Temperature & humidity -- This Passiflora does best between 45 and 80 degrees.
+Temperature & humidity -- This Passiflora does best between about 45 and 80 degrees.
 It reportedly can survive brief, light frosts, but i recommend protecting it from all frost.
 I'm not sure how much heat it can tolerate, but if it is like some related Tasconias, it may drop its summer flowers if temperatures rise above 85 or 90 degrees.
+In warm conditions, keep the pot shaded, perhaps by placing it inside a second, larger pot made of clay.

-Light -- P. antioquiensis prefers part sunlight.
+Light -- It prefers part sunlight.
 It likes to weave in and out of a bush, trellis, or similar structure so that it chooses how much sunlight it gets.
 Give it some protection from strong afternoon sun in warmer climates.

-Fertilizing -- About every 2 months, give a slow-release (pelleted or organic) fertilizer that contains micronutrients.
+Fertilizing -- About every 2-3 months, give an all-purpose fertilizer that contains micronutrients.

-Flowering and fruiting -- P. antioquiensis can start flowering after it's approximately 1.5 years old.
-If you want fruit, and you don't have hummingbirds nearby, pollinate the flowers manually using a small brush, or your finger.
-You may cross-pollinate it with other Passiflora species in the Tacsonia section.
+Flowering and fruiting -- If you want fruit, and you don't have hummingbirds nearby, pollinate the flowers manually using a small brush, or your finger.
+You may cross-pollinate it with other Passiflora species in the Tacsonia section, to create hybrids.

 Enjoy your plant!